Key Environmental Performance Area:

 Haier launched a patented self-cleaning air-conditioning technology – the first of its kind – that allows units to conduct their own deep cleaning to ensure cleaner air.
 This function uses patented self-cleaning sapphire coating technology and has a 99.99 percent effective antimicrobial capability that could help reduce breathing issues through a cleaner air experience.

 Haier developed patented cold expansion technology, which peels dirt off of the heat exchanger due to the expansion force of 960 kg/cm2 per gram of water created by the freezing of water.

 Haier utilizes pyroelectric infrared intelligent detection technology, which identifies the human body and its position, allowing the unit to provide air conditioning appropriate for the space and the people in it, limiting excess energy use.

-In the past three years, Haier has sold approximately 934,000 units, which the company estimates saves approximately 247 kWh per air conditioner unit per year compared to alternative options.
-Given this efficiency improvement, these products reduce power consumption by an estimated 231 million kWh annually since 2013, representing a decrease of approximately 306,000 metric tons of greenhouse gas emissions.
+In 2016, Haier has sold more than 3 million units of “Intelligent” and “Self-cleaning” air conditioners, which the company estimates save approximately 247 kWh per air conditioner unit per year compared to alternative options.
+Given this efficiency improvement, these products reduce power consumption by an estimated 700 million kWh annually, representing a decrease of approximately 500,000 metric tons of greenhouse gas emissions.

-Haier began participating in KKR's green program in 2016 and is reporting for the first time.
+Haier began participating in KKR's green program in 2016 and is reporting for the second time.
 For more on the company’s social responsibility efforts, visit its website.

 ii Self-reported portfolio company data is not calculated, reviewed or independently verified by KKR or KKR Capstone.
 For more information regarding the results methodology for companies evaluating their own data, please see the methodology section.
 There is no guarantee that any GSP-related avoided costs or added efficiencies will positively impact the portfolio company’s valuation or performance.